15 Interview Questions That Can Signal Age Discrimination

 1. “You don’t have any social media accounts, do you?”

 Many employers check social media when reviewing candidates.
-This kind of question can dismiss you as old and not with the times due to the assumption you aren’t on any social media platforms.
+This kind of question can make you seem old and out of touch, assuming you aren’t on any social media platforms.

 1. “Have you ever worked under someone younger than you before?”